Student Conduct Code

 Definition: Any operation of a motor vehicle during or following consumption of alcohol that creates a risk of danger to self, others or the college or wider community.

-B. Calvin College Drug Policies
+B. Calvin College Drug Policy

 Calvin College is committed to the intellectual and personal development and Christian discipleship of all students.
 Substance use/misuse may inhibit students' development and is negatively correlated with academic success and personal safety.
 Sale or distribution of prohibited, illegal or controlled substances or drug use not as intended undermines individual student’s academic performance and can diminish one’s experience of Christian community.

-Calvin College observes and strictly enforces all local, state, and federal laws related to possession, use, sale or distribution of controlled or illegal substances.
+Calvin College observes and strictly enforces all local, state, and federal laws related to possession, use, sale or distribution of controlled or

 Calvin College drug policies prohibit the unlawful use, possession, purchase, distribution, sale or manufacture of a controlled substance (including marijuana), and of designer drugs.